aswink062000/raven_comms-config-ai/README.md

 ### The Challenge

-During unit testing of communication systems, developers face a time-consuming and error-prone process:
+During unit testing of communication systems, developers face a time-consuming and error-prone process

+### Pain Point:
+In Amex's Enterprise Communication Platform (ECP), communication templates are used to generate various types of communications such as emails, letters, and SMS messages.
+These templates create communications based on an input payload provided to them.
+A significant challenge when modifying existing templates or creating new ones is generating the correct input payload for the template.
+The complexity arises because the communication platform incorporates numerous internal business rules and configurations, which complicate the process of input payload generation.

+### Solution:
+A pilot project is currently underway where the team is leveraging the enterprise version of GPT to generate the correct input payload.
+By providing GPT with the template content, variables, communication-related configurations, and any necessary customizations for different test cases, it can produce a customized input payload efficiently.

 **Traditional Manual Process:**
 1. ✋ Open comm-config repository